winnfsd/vagrant-winnfsd/README.md

 ### Logging

-You activate the logging of the nfs daemon which will show the daemon window in the foreground.
+You can activate the logging of the NFS daemon which will show the daemon window in the foreground.
 To activate the logging set the `config.winnfsd.logging` to `on`.

 ### Set uid and gid